Table of Contents

 The Sentence Method

 The sentence method is a straightforward technique where you write each new piece of information on a separate line, creating a list of concise individual points.
-This method enables you to capture key facts and ideas quickly without any pre-made templates, which is ideal for fast-paced lectures or meetings.
+This method enables you to capture key facts and ideas quickly without any pre-made meeting notes templates, which is ideal for fast-paced lectures or meetings.
 It’s clear and simple, making it easier to review and organize notes later.

 How the Sentence Method Works